atomclip/windows-arm-none-eabi/README.md

 In Visual Studio Code goto extensions (Shift+Ctrl+X), search for '*atomclip*' and install the extension that is suited for your operating system.

-The extension has three paths for the toolchain.
+The extension has four paths for the toolchain.
 You can use this in the tasks.json.

 - arm-none-eabi.bin
 - arm-none-eabi.include
 - arm-none-eabi.lib
+- arm-none-eabi.libgcc

 Here is an example of tasks.json for GNU make.
 ```javascript